iamraihan/fake-store-demo/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App and it is fake store.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Find me on Twitter [Raihan Ali](https://twitter.com/iamraihanali).

 ## Available Scripts